bclnet/ExcelTrans/README.md

 Enum            | Description
 ---             | ---
-CodeModule      | Sets the Workbook VBA Module
-Module          | Adds a new VBA Module
+Get             | Gets or adds the VBA Module (Name:null for the Workbook VBA Module) CodeModule      | Gets the Workbook VBA Module AddModule       | Adds a new VBA Module
-Class           | Adds a new VBA public class PrivateClass    | Adds a new VBA private class
+AddClass        | Adds a new VBA public class AddPrivateClass | Adds a new VBA private class

 ## ViewActionKind